Los Infernales: Los Nuevo Infernales

 In 2007 Satánico reformed Los Infernales for the second time, teaming with young wrestlers that had recently been repackaged to more "heelish" images, Nosferatu and Euforia.
 The trios did not approach the success of the previous incarnations of Los Infernales, working mainly lower to mid-card matches; the group intended to give the two young wrestlers more ring experience and further training under Satánico.
-In 2009 Satánico announced that he was reducing the number of shows he would work to focus on his wrestling school, as a result Los Infernales teamed up with Virus as the defacto leader of Los Infernales when Satánico was not around.
+In 2009 Satánico announced that he was reducing the number of shows he would work to focus on his wrestling school, as a result Los Infernales teamed up with Virus as the de facto leader of Los Infernales when Satánico was not around.
 On November 19, 2009, CMLL unveiled a new group called Los Cancerberos del Infierno ("The Infernal Cerberi") which both Virus and Euforia were members of.
 With the start of the new group, Los Infernales quietly disbanded.

 In 2021, Satánico reformed Los Infernales for a third time, in the aftermath of Hechicero defeating Último Guerrero for the CMLL World Heavyweight Championship.
 Although Hechicero does not usually have anyone second him, he made an exception for Satánico, because of his long running rivalry with Guerrero.
 Post-match, Hechicero accepted Satánico's invitation to join Los Infernales, alongside Euforia and Mephisto.